MeghanBao/halsted-skill/README.en.md

 <div align="center">

+*This Skill began with the TV series [The Knick](https://www.hbo.com/the-knick) — after watching it, I couldn't help but want to reconstruct the real man behind the character.*

 # Halsted.skill

 > *"The operating room is not a place to demonstrate your skill.
 It is a place to exercise your judgment."*